List of Oz characters (created by Baum): Boq

 Boq is a minor character who appears in the beginning of The Wonderful Wizard of Oz (1900).
-He is depicted as a wealthy Munchkin man with a large family who offers Dorothy Gale and Toto shelter after throwing a lavish banquet in Dorothy's honor upon her arrival to the Land of Oz.
+He is depicted as a wealthy Munchkin man with a large family who offers Dorothy Gale and Toto shelter after throwing a lavish banquet in Dorothy's honor upon her arrival to the Land of Oz as his house was on the Yellow Brick Road path to the Emerald City.

 A reimagined version of the character appears in Gregory Maguire's 1995 revisionist parallel novel Wicked, where he is a childhood friend and schoolmate of Elphaba (Maguire's reimagining of the Wicked Witch of the West).
-Boq is reimagined further in the novel's Broadway musical adaptation, where he is made a composite character with the Tin Woodman.
+Boq is reimagined further in the novel's Broadway musical adaptation where he is made a composite character with the Tin Woodman.
 In the musical's two-part film adaptation (2024-2025), he is portrayed by Ethan Slater and his character arc is expanded upon, complete with him being given the surname Woodsman.